minkkilaukku/ahdas-ruudukko-annealing/README.md

 The class Grid repserents the way we try to put all numbers into it.
 Its parameters (what NUMS to put and grid size MxN are static class variables).

+Page index.html and main.js has a little interface for testing and viewing how the current state looks.